Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 My certificate of completion for Brown’s Fears, Bias and Discrimination in Substance Use Disorders

-Brown University offers close to 40 free online CME activities on a wide variety of topics, including psychiatry, opioid use disorders, and autoimmune diseases.
+Brown University offers more than 10 free online CME activities on topics including psychiatry and opioid use disorders.

 Here are some of the free resources available on the platform: